Cholesterol Reducing Foods Fruits, Nuts

 Almonds for Cholesterol

-10 almonds good for cholesterol
+Ten almonds are good for Cholesterol.

 Cholesterol reducing foods

-In addition to the foods listed above, several other foods can help to lower your cholesterol.
+In addition to the foods listed above, several other foods can help to lower your Cholesterol.
 These include:

 - Soy milk: Soy milk is a low-fat alternative to cow's milk and a good protein and fibre source.